 When dry, place the dried nHA into an agate mortar and pestle and grind until fine.

-Sinter 2.5 g of produced nHA powder at 1000 °C for 2 h using a ramp rate of 10 °C/min.
+Place 2.5 g of produced nHA powder in an alumina crucible and sinter powder at 1000 °C for 2 h using a ramp rate of 10 °C/min.
 After the heat treatment, leave the nHA to cool in the furnace.

 Store powders in a vacuum desiccator.